microsoft/dotnet/dotnet-developer-projects.md

  * [.NET Image Processor](http://dotnetimageprocessor.codeplex.com/) - Extensible, chainable image processing library (GDI+ based).
  * [OpenTK](https://github.com/opentk/opentk) - OpenTK is a low-level, cross-platform binding to OpenGL, OpenGL ES, OpenCL and OpenAL, available for Windows, Linux, Mac OS X, BSD, Android and iOS.
  * [SharpDX](https://github.com/sharpdx/SharpDX) - SharpDX is a project delivering the full DirectX API for .NET on all Windows platforms.
+ * [numl](http://numl.net) - numl is a general purpose machine learning framework meant to simplify the data analysis process

 * Logging
  * [Exceptionless](https://github.com/exceptionless/Exceptionless) - Provides real-time .NET error reporting for your ASP.NET, Web API, WebForms, WPF, Console, and MVC apps.
 It organizes the gathered information into simple actionable data that will help your app become exceptionless!